 - 2 cups shredded carrots about 4 carrots

-- In a small bowl, whisk together rice vinegar, vegetable oil, soy sauce, sesame oil and sugar.
+In a small bowl, whisk together rice vinegar, olive oil, soy sauce, sesame oil and coconut sugar.
 Set aside.

-- In a large bowl, combine shredded cabbages and carrots.
+In a large bowl, combine shredded cabbages and carrots.
 Toss to combine.
 Add vinegar mixture and toss to coat.
-Season with kosher salt and ground pepper, to taste.